ObsidianToAnki/Obsidian_to_Anki/README.md

 Note that the script will never close Anki by itself, so you may find Anki open when you return to your computer!

+For those having issues installing on Ubuntu, check out #99.

 ### Scheduling

 On Windows, check out [Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10).